dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2116: All human beings deserve dignity and respect.
+### T2116: Recognize the worth and dignity of all individuals, regardless of background.

 |Support|
 |---|